Statements

 satisfy statements

-A satisfy statement is used to check that the rule can be executed in such a way that the satisfy statement is true.
-A rule with a satisfy statement is describing a scenario and must not contain assert statements.
-We require that each rule ends with either a satisfy statement or an assert statement.
+A satisfy statement is used to check that the rule can be executed in such a way that the satisfy statement is reached and that its condition is fulfilled.

 See Producing Positive Examples for an example demonstrating the satisfy command.